samirelanduk/reddit-save/README.md

 ## Use with Docker

-Rather than installing dependencies locally, you can use docker to create a local image and use that instead.
+Rather than installing dependencies locally, you can use Docker to create a local image and use that instead.
 First build the image:

 ```bash
 $ docker build -t redditsave .